gofunky/trumpet/readme.markdown

 When the selector for `elem` matches, replace the case-insensitive attribute called `name` with `value`.

+If the attribute doesn't exist, it will be created in the output stream.

 ## elem.createReadStream()

 Create a new readable stream with the inner html content under `elem`.